mahima-chandan/CS546-Final-Project/doc/TechnicalReferenceSportsWagering.md

 # Sports Wagering Technical Reference

-An informal and frequently changing container for policy, requirements, design notes, sketches, etc. in order to help out with building this thing.
+An informal and frequently changing container for policy, requirements, design notes, sketches, etc. in order to help out with building this product.

 ### Team members